Playfair cipher: History

 Lord Playfair, who heavily promoted its use.

-Playfair cipher was the first cipher to encrypt pairs of letters in cryptologic history.
+The Playfair cipher was the first cipher to encrypt pairs of letters in cryptologic history.
 Wheatstone invented the cipher for secrecy in telegraphy, but it carries the name of his friend Lord Playfair, first Baron Playfair of St. Andrews, who promoted its use.
 The first recorded description of the Playfair cipher was in a document signed by Wheatstone on 26 March 1854.

 It was initially rejected by the British Foreign Office when it was developed because of its perceived complexity.
 Wheatstone offered to demonstrate that three out of four boys in a nearby school could learn to use it in 15 minutes, but the Under Secretary of the Foreign Office responded, "That is very possible, but you could never teach it to attachés."

 It was however later used for tactical purposes by British forces in the Second Boer War and in World War I and for the same purpose by the British and Australians during World War II.
 This was because Playfair is reasonably fast to use and requires no special equipment - just a pencil and some paper.
 A typical scenario for Playfair use was to protect important but non-critical secrets during actual combat e.g. the fact that an artillery barrage of smoke shells would commence within 30 minutes to cover soldiers' advance towards the next objective.
 By the time enemy cryptanalysts could decode such messages hours later, such information would be useless to them because it was no longer relevant.

 During World War II, the Government of New Zealand used it for communication among New Zealand, the Chatham Islands, and the coastwatchers in the Pacific Islands.
 Coastwatchers established by Royal Australian Navy Intelligence also used this cipher.

 Superseded

-Playfair is no longer used by military forces because of known insecurities and of the advent of automated encryption devices.
-This cipher is regarded as insecure since before World War I.
+Playfair is no longer used by military forces because of known insecurities and the invention of automated encryption devices.
+It has been regarded as insecure since before World War I.

 The first published solution of the Playfair cipher was described in a 19-page pamphlet by Lieutenant Joseph O. Mauborgne, published in 1914.
 William Friedman described it in 1942 as providing very little security.